Thanes Creek, Queensland: Geography

 The locality is just north of the Cunningham Highway about 40 km west of Warwick.

+Mount Gammie is in the east of the locality and rises to 672 m above sea level.

+The watercourse Thanes Creek enters to the locality from the south-east (Thane) and meanders north to form part of the boundary of the locality with Leyburn to the north-west, before exiting the locality and forming the boundary between Leyburn and Pratten (to the north).

+The land use is predominantly grazing on native vegetation apart from some crop growing in the north of the locality around the watercourse Thanes Creek and its tributary Reedy Creek.

 History

 The locality was named after the creek, which was in turn named after John Thane, a pioneer pastoralist of the Ellangowan Run, who drowned in the Condamine River in 1844.

 Thane's Creek Provisional School opened on 10 October 1892, becoming Thane's Creek State School on 22 January 1900.
 It closed in 1965.
 It was on a 5 acre site at 15 Bush Cottage Lane.

 Thanes Creek Presbyterian Church opened on Sunday 20 October 1901.
 The church closed and the building was removed in 1997.
 It was on the western side of Bush Lane.